On 02 October 2017 the theatre entered a new chapter when Nadia Fall took the reins as Artistic Director.

 Nadia's second season kicked off in September 2019 with Katori Hall's OUR LADY OF KIBEHO with Royal & Derngate Northampton.
 We also welcomed Paines Plough's ROUNDABOUT for a mini festival of new writing, cabaret, music, magic and community events.
 Our 2019 panto was DICK WHITTINGTON and was followed by the London premiere of Janice Okoh's comedy THE GIFT by Eclipse Theatre.
 In Feb 2020 we welcomed the return our our variety cabaret QUEER LATES x QUEERSTORY as well as the return of Frantic Assembly with their new play I THINK WE ARE ALONE by Sally Abbott, co-directed by Kathy Burke and Scott Graham.

 At the end of March 2020, Stratford East had to closed its doors as a result of the COVID-19 pandemic and cut short the season, which should have included the world premiere of Nadia Fall's WELCOME TO IRAN (a co-production with the National Theatre), the next instalment from Ramps on the Moon: Leeds Playhouse's OLIVER TWIST and a revival of Roy Williams' SUCKER PUNCH.
-We hope to reschedule these productions at some point in the future.

 During the pandemic, Stratford East moved its programme online and continued creating working with the community and local young people.
 After calling out to local key workers to hear their stories, Stratford East created NO MASKS - a one-off drama starring Russell Tovey, Anya Chalotra and Eamonn Walker that was shown on Sky Arts in September 2020.
 In May 2020, Stratford East produced a new audio series 846.
 Led by Roy Williams, 14 Black and Asian playwrights were brought together to respond artistically to the murder of George Floyd.
 A selection of these short audio plays were then performed live as part of the Greenwich+Docklands International Festival.